PinataMostGrim/grimagents_cli/readme.md

 ## Usage
-Training can be initiated several ways from the MLAgents project root folder:
+Training can be initiated from the MLAgents project root folder several ways:
 - Execute `grimagents.bat` or `training_wrapper.bat` files
 - Execute the module in python using `python -m grimagents`
 - Execute `training_wrapper.py` in python directly

-Grid search can be initiated by executing `search.bat` from the MLAgents project root folder.
+Grid search can be initiated from the MLAgents project root folder by executing `search.bat`.

 ### grimagents
 ```